usman-khalid/edge-delivery-figma-multisite/README.md

 If the target site requires authentication, you will be prompted for a token.

+If multiple sites are being worked on locally, the prompt will automatically pick the next available port on `localhost`.

 ---

 ## Designer workflow: Push tokens from Figma and preview on a branch

 Designers can easily create new themes, update existing ones or modify tokens and see the result instantaneously on a branch URL.

-For example, if a designer updates the value of the `component-card-bg` token, then pushes to a branch called `card-bg`, the udpate is available at `https://card-bg--{site}--{org}--aem.page`
+For example, if a designer updates the value of the `component-card-bg` token, then pushes to a branch called `card-bg`, the update is available at `https://card-bg--{site}--{org}--aem.page` once the design system is built and the resulting CSS is committed to the branch via the automated workflow.

 ---

 ## Adding a new theme/site

 1. Add a new theme in Figma and update tokens for it accordingly
-2. Add a new site to your [repoless setup](https://www.aem.live/docs/repoless)
+2. Add a new site to the [repoless setup](https://www.aem.live/docs/repoless)
-3. Push your changes; the CI workflow will generate `styles/themes/<new-theme>/<new-theme>.css` and auto-commit it to your branch
+3. Push your changes - the CI workflow will generate `styles/themes/<new-theme>/<new-theme>.css` and auto-commit it to the branch
 4. Add a metadata property to the new site's content to apply the new theme to all pages.
 Sample: https://da.live/sheet#/usman-khalid/ipsum-da/metadata
 5. Preview your updates and if things are looking good, a PR can be raised to get it into `main`